-Perhaps it was inevitable (to quote a colossal CGI character) to do a ranking of all the MCU films after nearly fifteen years and thirty films under Kevin Feige’s direction (and plenty more to come).
+Perhaps it was inevitable (to quote a colossal CGI character) to do a ranking of all the MCU films after fifteen years and thirty-two films under Kevin Feige’s direction (and plenty more to come).
 They’ve brought us action and comedy, broken our hearts, and blown-up pop culture to extreme levels.
-It may be getting out of hand too much with relying on the IP, but one’s opinion varies.
+It may get too out of hand to rely on the IP, but one’s opinion varies.
 Please remember that all the films are watchable, even if they range from lackluster to astounding.

 So, without further ado, here are all the MCU films ranked.

-(Note: spoilers are ahead, you’ve been warned.
+(Note: spoilers are ahead; you’ve been warned.
 And this is only a ranking of the MCU films; no TV shows attached.
-Plus, it has been updated to include the recent release of Ant-Man and the Wasp: Quantumania.)
+Plus, it has been updated to include the recent release of Guardians of the Galaxy Vol. 3.)

 In this case, the Asgardian space opera attempted to go dark but missed the mark substantially.
 The plot incidentals are unsurprisingly generic and fail to conjure up much reasoning to watch, alongside a weak villain and wasted direction.
 Consequently, most of the film is narrative junk, lacking proper stakes or emotion surrounding Natalie Portman’s Jane Foster getting involved with otherworldly threats.

 Even if Alan Taylor claims that Marvel deconstructed his set film piece, Thor: The Dark World is a sequel that merely exists to present an Infinity Stone for the setting stages of later (and better) film products in the Infinity Saga.
-A considerable downsize from its 2011 predecessor, even if it’s watchable.
+A considerable downsize from its 2011 predecessor, even if it’s watchable in the MCU hierarchy.
+Does it become more relevant for the events of Endgame?
+Unquestionably, but that moment is momentary.

 What frustrates many regarding Eternals isn’t its gorgeous visuals or intriguing themes about the deconstruction of superheroes in a modern-day world; it only provides little for many to care about once the credits roll.
 Director Chloe Zhao went the Zack Snyder route to subvert expectations (which can be argued as incredible).
 Still, its continued mannerisms delve into something we’ve seen countless times, plus not letting the characters get enough time to evince an agency of their own.